bretsw/bretsw-website-build/content/author/admin/_index.md

 # Hi, I'm Bret.

-I start as a tenure-track Assistant Professor of [Instructional Systems & Learning Technologies](https://education.fsu.edu/instructional-systems-and-learning-technologies) at Florida State University in August 2021.
+I am a tenure-track Assistant Professor of [Instructional Systems & Learning Technologies](https://education.fsu.edu/instructional-systems-and-learning-technologies) at Florida State University.

 My research investigates *networked learning in online communities*.
 I explore this area in four ways.
 First, I study informal learning environments such as those supported by social media platforms like Twitter and Reddit.
 Second, I examine the identity-agency needed to navigate these environments, especially during disruptions and transitions.
 Third, I write about and seek greater understanding of technoethical issues raised by seeking professional learning in social networks.
 Fourth, and finally, I am interested in data science applications for educational research, such as the principles of open science, data mining of digital traces, social network analysis, and learning analytics.